adieddygit/adieddygit/README.md

 * **Front-End Development (ProDev):** Diving deep into **React, Next.js, and React Native**.
 * **Design & Empathy:** Passionate about **UI/UX design**, accessibility, and user-centered development.
-* **Health Tech:** Bridging healthcare and technology, bringing a clinical background into problem-solving.
+* **Health Tech Bridge:** Bringing a clinical background into problem-solving by bridging healthcare and technology.
 * **The Backend:** Continuously learning **API integration**, automation, and **database design**.

 ---